Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

-In this letter, we present a proof of universality for the MPLC architecture using a general and powerful framework based on Quantum Field Theory (QFT), \cite{Peskin1995, Weinberg1995, Zinn2021}.
+Quantum Field Theory (QFT) has been regarded as the most precise and successful of all physical theories, comprising a broad set of technical tools that provide a common framework for applications, ranging from high-energy physics to condensed matter, and recently quantum optics \cite{Peskin1995, Weinberg1995, Zinn2021, Daniel2025, Gustin2025}.
+QFT has also, perhaps surprisingly, become a fruitful approach to solving purely mathematical problems, through topological QFT \cite{Witten1988a, Witten1988b, Atiyah1988a, Atiyah1988b}, Chern-Simons theory \cite{Witten1989, Elitzur1989}, Seiberg-Witten theory \cite{Seiberg1994a, Seiberg1994b, Witten1994, Donaldson1996}, Gromov-Witten theory and mirror symmetry \cite{Candelas1991, Greene1990, Witten1993, Vafa1991, Bershadsky1993}, and many other QFT methods \cite{Bah:2022wot}.
+In this letter, we present a universality criterion for the LPD architecture using a general and powerful framework based on QFT.
 This approach establishes the conditions on the number of layers and the structure of the mixing matrices required to ensure universality, and provides concrete numerical tests to check whether a given set of mixers satisfies these conditions.
-Moreover, we introduce an efficient, geometry-aware optimization algorithm that minimizes the geodesic distance on the unitary group manifold, yielding optimal convergence.
-Together, these results establish a robust theoretical foundation for the design of programmable, universal interferometers that are resilient to imperfections, support multiple degrees of freedom, and enable a wide range of applications in diverse fields. \\
+Moreover, we introduce necessary conditions on composable algorithms for this factorization and an efficient, geometry-aware optimization algorithm that minimizes the geodesic distance on the unitary group manifold, yielding optimal convergence.
+Together, these results establish a robust theoretical foundation for the design of programmable universal interferometers that are resilient to imperfections, support multiple degrees of freedom, and enable a wide range of applications in diverse fields.

 \emph{Map of the problem to QFT.} We study when a physical architecture can generate arbitrary special unitary transformations.
-For $\SU(N)$ matrices, we consider factorizations
+For $\SU(N)$ matrices, we consider the LPD (see Fig. 1a)